RezaEskandarii/Golang_chat_room/README.md

 ## online chat room
 #### Users can chat   Real Time, share files and paint.
-### Enter the following command to get the packages installed
+### Enter the following command to install the dependencies .

 `go get`